-New York blast 'obviously an act of terrorism,' governor says
+New York bombing: Investigators search for suspects, motive

 'I could feel it in my chest'

-The explosion rocked Chelsea, a New York neighborhood that's packed with restaurants, subway stations, shops, businesses and art galleries.
+The explosion rocked Chelsea, a New York neighborhood packed with restaurants, subway stations, shops, businesses and art galleries.

 Nearby resident Sam Smith, 50, said he was closing the shades of his apartment when the blast hit.